AnanyaGeo/ananyageo.github.io/_posts/blog1.md

 Earlier, I used the term **terminal moraine**.
 Moraines can be classified into different types:

-- A **terminal moraine** is a ridge of debris that marks the furthest advance or terminus of a glacier.
+- A **terminal moraine** is a ridge of debris that marks the terminus, or end, of an advancing glacier.
 - A **medial moraine** forms where two glacier ice streams merge together.
 - A **lateral moraine** forms along the sides of a glacier.